ludwig-ai/ludwig/README.md

 Training a model in Ludwig is pretty straightforward: you provide a CSV dataset and a model definition YAML file.

-The model definition contains a list of input features and output features, all you have to do is specify names of the columns in the CSV that are inputs to your model alongside with their datatypes, and names of columns in the CSV that will be outputs, the target variables which the model will learn to predict.
+The model definition contains a list of input features and output features, all you have to do is specify names of the columns in the CSV that are inputs to your model alongside with their data types, and names of columns in the CSV that will be outputs, the target variables which the model will learn to predict.
 Ludwig will compose a deep learning model accordingly and train it for you.

-Currently the available datatypes in Ludwig are:
+Currently, the available datatypes in Ludwig are:

 - binary
 - numerical